 Other somewhat nearby co-ed, Catholic high schools include Xaverian High School in Brooklyn and Loyola in Manhattan.
 Many schools share identical preparation and have identical tests.
 The nuances of their admissions processes vary, but we can answer any questions you have about these.
 More information on other high schools and exams in NYC

 My students have earned admission to some of the most prestigious schools in the country, including Regis, arguably the most prestigious high school in the country.
 I work with students to improve their academics to make sure they achieve success in their exams and beyond, even when they already excel.

-My students have also earned large scholarships to high-level schools, earning over $9 million in financial assistance through merit-based scholarships with 29 students passing the rigorous Regis exam to earn an interview.
-In addition, students I tutored have earned thousands of dollars in scholarships to Moore and countless others earning admission.
+My students have also earned large scholarships to high-level schools, earning over $12.8 million in financial assistance through merit-based scholarships with 42 students passing the rigorous Regis exam to earn an interview.
+In addition, students I tutored have earned thousands of dollars in scholarships to Moore and countless others have earned admission.

 Most students take a practice test before their first lesson to identify areas of improvement and potentially group similar students with similar goals.
 We also use this to compare to future practice tests to determine what is working and what isn’t.
 Call, text, or email us to discuss the best options for your student, including individual one-on-one tutoring or in a group.
 Online group sessions have rolling starts year-round.
 You can view availability for groups and tutoring at Book Me.